HangerYang/CS239_HCI/Evaluation.md

 2. Most of the points taken off was due to the quality of the conversational practice

     a.
-All users felt that the conversations felt "textbooky"

-        i.
-Either the conversational pace was too winded, or the bot was unable to adapt to changes in conversational topics
+All users felt that the conversations felt "textbooky," where either the conversational pace was too winded, or the bot was unable to adapt to changes in conversational topics

     b.
 We note that providing a better conversational experience may help motivate users more to continue learning, but for now the conversational still falls short in that regard